Danh Sách

 There are 4581 records for this table.

-Table "store
+Table "store"

-table.
-The address of the store is also linked thru address_id
+Each store has a manager, linked thru manager_staff_id to the staff table.
+The address of the store is also linked thru address_id to the address table.

 CREATE TABLE store (